China’s zero covid wavers as infections spread and complaints over lockdowns surge

 Others complained about losses to their businesses.
 “I really broke down tonight and have never wanted to leave Shenzhen as much as I do tonight.
 Since I opened my shop on March 1, I haven’t made a single penny,” a breakfast shop owner wrote in response to a post by the Shenzhen Health Commission.

-As the lockdowns strain the economy and test the patience of residents, there are signs officials may be gradually inching away from the “dynamic zero covid” policy of trying to eliminate the virus through hard lockdowns, aggressive contact tracing and maintaining tight border controls.
+As the lockdowns strain the economy and test the patience of residents, there are signs officials may be gradually inching away from the “dynamic zero covid” policy of trying to eliminate the virus through hard lockdowns, aggressive contact tracing and maintenance of tight border controls.

 Patients with mild symptoms no longer need to be hospitalized but are instead being sent to centralized quarantine centers, officials said Tuesday.
 Officials in Shanghai, where schools have been shut, said they were not planning to institute a citywide lockdown.

-Apple supplier Foxconn, which halted operations in Shenzhen on Monday, said Wednesday that it had implemented a “closed-loop” system and had resumed some production.
+Apple supplier Foxconn, which halted operations Monday in Shenzhen, said Wednesday that it had implemented a “closed-loop” system and had resumed some production.
 The Yantian Port in Shenzhen on Monday said that it was still operating normally.

 But many provinces and cities are still implementing controls as strictly as before.
 Almost 36 million people in towns and cities from Hebei province to Shenzhen have been restricted to their homes or housing compounds.
-Key industrial hubs like Dongguan, Changchun, Jilin city and Shenzhen have placed their residents under “closed management,” forcing businesses and factories to suspend operations.
+Key industrial hubs such as Dongguan, Changchun, Jilin city and Shenzhen have placed their residents under “closed management,” forcing businesses and factories to suspend operations.

 As China’s covid outbreak expands, whole cities and provinces are sealed off and key industries closed

 Many more areas have implemented less stringent restrictions on movement between provinces.
-Flights going into Shanghai will be diverted to other cities starting March 21 until May 1.
-All those entering Beijing must undergo a nucleic acid (PCR) test 72 hours after arrival, on top of having a negative coronavirus test within the last 48 hours.
+Flights going into Shanghai will be diverted to other cities from March 21 until May 1.
+All those entering Beijing must undergo a nucleic acid (PCR) test 72 hours after arrival, on top of having a negative coronavirus test within the past 48 hours.

 In Tianjin, like in many cities, residents have been ordered not to leave for nonessential travel.
-In Shanghai, those who must leave the city, as well as those entering the city, must show a negative nucleic acid test taken in the last 48 hours.
+In Shanghai, those who must leave the city, as well as those entering the city, must show a negative nucleic acid test taken in the past 48 hours.

 Despite signs of wavering, China has officially promised to continue its zero covid policy.
-Wu Zunyou, chief epidemiologist at the Chinese Center for Disease Control and Prevention, said in an interview with Xinhua published Wednesday that experts have judged the current zero covid policy to be effective against omicron, even though the BA.2 version was spreading faster and undetected.
+Wu Zunyou, chief epidemiologist at the Chinese Center for Disease Control and Prevention, said in an interview with Xinhua News Agency published Wednesday that experts have judged the current zero covid policy to be effective against the omicron variant, even though the BA.2 version was spreading faster and undetected.

 If anything, officials seemed ready to double down on the harsh measures.
-Lei Zhenglong, deputy director of the center, said the nature of the current outbreak “require our prevention and control measures to be earlier, faster, stricter and more effective.”
+Lei Zhenglong, deputy director of the center, said the nature of the current outbreak requires “our prevention and control measures to be earlier, faster, stricter and more effective.”

 Pei-Lin Wu in Taipei and Lyric Li in Seoul contributed to this report.